Making the City’s website, apps, and digital content easy for everyone to use.

 - Reducing confusion and mistakes

-Salt Lake City has a plan to meet federal digital accessibility requirements.
-This plan focuses on:
+Salt Lake City has a plan to meet federal digital accessibility requirements and improve digital access across all online services.

 Clear standards: